 MODULE IV.
 HUMAN SECURITY.
 COMPLEX CRIMES

 KEYWORDS

-Human Security; transnational organized crime; economies of conflict; armed conflicts and prolonged crises; terrorism; armed groups labelled as terrorist; radicalization.
+Human security; transnational organised crime; economies of conflict; armed conflicts and prolonged crises; terrorism; armed groups labelled as terrorist; radicalisation.

 ABSTRACT:

-Linkages between illicit arms, organized crime, and armed conflict not only reinforces one another but also escalates violence and erodes governance.
-Similarly, armed conflict provides an environment which enables organized crime to flourish due to the widespread availability of surplus arms and ammunition and the absence of rule of law which allows illegal financial activities carry out by non-state armed groups to prosper.
-In some countries in transition, like Colombia or Afghanistan, illicit economies such as drug cultivation, illicit mining or logging have sustained the livelihoods of many impoverished communities who possess no viable alternatives, entering the criminal economy can be the only means of survival.
+Linkages between illicit arms, organised crime, and armed conflict not only reinforce one another but also escalate violence and erode governance.
+Similarly, armed conflict provides an environment that enables organised crime to flourish due to the widespread availability of surplus arms and ammunition and the absence of rule of law, which allows illegal financial activities carried out by non-state armed groups to prosper.
+In some countries in transition, like Colombia or Afghanistan, illicit economies such as drug cultivation, illicit mining, or logging have sustained the livelihoods of many impoverished communities who possess no viable alternatives, so entering the criminal economy can be the only means of survival.
 Conflict is also the primary driver of terrorism, with more than 99% of all terrorist-related deaths occurring in countries in conflict with social alienation, lack of economic opportunities, and political instability.
-Indeed, in such contexts that spiraled out of control, degenerating from armed conflict to generalized violence and vice versa, the terrorist phenomenon throve, as portrayed in the analysis of the Sahel.
-Parallelly, the "terrorist" label has been used in an increasingly loose manner within and without contexts of armed conflict, often mixing international and national legal realms and blurring its legal boundaries.
+Indeed, the terrorist phenomenon thrives in contexts that spiral out of control, like in settings transitioning from armed conflict to generalised violence and vice versa, as portrayed in the analysis of the Sahel.
+Additionally, the "terrorist" label has been used in an increasingly loose manner within and outside contexts of armed conflict, often mixing international and national legal realms and blurring legal boundaries.
 This module will further focus on how international law apprehends and tries to address the terrorist phenomenon, especially when it comes to armed groups.
-Besides, it explores how so-called "terrorist" groups and measures targeting them impact humanitarian aid and aid workers.
-Therefore, the challenge now confronting the international communityis how to address transnational organized crime and terrorism, as not only undermines international peace and security by sustaining violence and armed conflictbut also prevents good governance and development.
-This course will seek to explore the definitions of concepts such as of organized crime, terrorism, extremism and transnational crime provided in some legal frameworks.
-Identifying similarities and differences as well as the cause-effect relations will help to understand the current response mechanism established to combat this phenomenon.
+Furthermore, it explores how both so-called "terrorist" groups and measures targeting them impact humanitarian aid and aid workers.
+Therefore, the challenge now confronting the international community is how to address transnational organised crime and terrorism, as they not only undermine international peace and security by sustaining violence and armed conflict, but also prevent good governance and development.
+This course will seek to explore the definitions of concepts such as organised crime, terrorism and extremism, and transnational crime provided in legal frameworks.
+Identifying similarities and differences, as well as the cause-effect relations between various factors, will help to understand the current response mechanism established to combat this phenomenon.
 LEARNING OUTCOMES:

-- -Understand the different concepts of organize crime, terrorism and extremism and the definition under different legal frameworks - -Get acquainted with the major financing mechanism of organized crime and its relations with existing conflicts. - -Understand the legal implications of humanitarian, development and peacebuilding workers engaging with terrorist groups under different jurisdictions. - -Explore the challenges of the international community's response to maintain peace and security and fight organized crime and terrorism.
+-Understand the different concepts and definitions of organised crime, terrorism and extremism, and the definition under different legal frameworks. -Get acquainted with the major financing mechanism of organised crime and its relations with existing conflicts. -Understand the legal implications of humanitarian, development and peacebuilding workers engaging with terrorist groups under different jurisdictions. -Explore the challenges of the international community's response to maintain peace and security and fight organised crime and terrorism.
 LECTURERS: